CodingItWrong/outsidein.dev/docs/about-this-guide.md

 export default RestaurantScreen;
 ```

-If you haven't used Vue.js or React before, notice that they each have ways syntactically to combine JavaScript code and what looks like HTML tags.
-See the Vue.js or React docs for more details.
+If you haven't used Vue or React before, notice that they each have ways syntactically to combine JavaScript code and what looks like HTML tags.
+See the Vue or React Guides for more details.

 Because we'll be using Test-Driven Development, we'll be spending less time writing large chunks of code and more time making tiny changes to existing code.
 In that case, we'll use diff syntax, where lines that are added have a `+` to the left of them, and lines that are removed have a `-`.
 Those lines will also be highlighted to draw attention to them: